Why Our Subscription Has No Tiers (And Why Every Other Outdoor App Does)

 Will we ever change?

 If we ever build a genuinely separate product — a tool for fishing guides who need client-facing trip reports, or a layer pack for state agencies, or a commercial license for outfitters — that would be a real tier because it would be a real different product with a real different audience.
-We won’t split recreational hunters and anglers into Premium and Elite to chase a higher ARPU number.
-If the unit economics ever demand more revenue per user, we will raise the single price first, transparently, and let users decide whether the product is still worth it at the new number.
+We won’t split recreational hunters and anglers into Premium and Elite to chase a higher revenue-per-user number.
+If the economics ever demand more revenue per user, we will raise the single price first, transparently, and let users decide whether the product is still worth it at the new number.
+What we won’t do is start locking features you already have behind a higher level.

-Average revenue per user under a single tier is mathematically capped at the single price, minus churn and platform fees.
-Tiered competitors will always be able to publish a higher headline ARPU because their power users carry the blended average up.
-We’ve accepted a lower theoretical ceiling in exchange for a flatter, more predictable revenue line and a product team that spends zero hours arguing about which tier a new feature belongs in.
-The accountants will tell you tiered ARPU is better in the short run.
-The product, over a few years, will tell you the opposite story — that a clean pricing model compounds into retention in ways a clever one rarely does.
+Average revenue per user under one feature set is naturally capped — there’s no Elite column carrying the blended average up.
+Tiered competitors will always be able to publish a higher headline number for exactly that reason.
+We’ve accepted a lower ceiling in exchange for a flatter, more predictable revenue line and a product team that spends zero hours arguing about which tier a new feature belongs in.
+A clean pricing model compounds into trust and retention in ways a clever one rarely does.

-Baseline Maps is a quietly capable map for people who’d rather spend their time outside than reading a comparison table or sitting through a plan-upgrade flow.
-One price, every feature, no upsell screens, no Premium-vs-Elite footnotes, no “this feature requires an upgrade” modal between you and the trailhead.
-If you want to see what we’re working on next, the Development Queue lives inside the app — it’s the same roadmap we work from, visible to every subscriber on every tier, because there’s only one tier and there’s only one of us building it.
+Baseline Maps is a quietly capable map for people who’d rather spend their time outside than read a comparison table or sit through a plan-upgrade flow.
+Start with the 14-day free trial — fully unlocked, every feature, no paywall — then keep it for $7.99 a month or $34.99 a year, whichever fits how you’d rather pay.
+Same full app on both.
+No Premium-vs-Elite footnotes, no “this feature requires an upgrade” modal between you and the trailhead.
+If you want to see what we’re working on next, the Development Queue lives inside the app — it’s the same roadmap we work from, visible to every subscriber, because everyone’s on the same one.

 FAQ